mechanicker/mechanicker.github.io/resume.md

 - Designed and implemented bi-directional import/export of DMIS programs for CMM machines with vendor-specific language variants
   - Designed and implemented a module to import DMIS (CMM/CNC programs) and create a 3D simulation model
   - Implemented DMIS program generation from a 3D simulation model
+- Ported [LXR](https://lxr.sourceforge.io/en/index.php) to run on Microsoct Windows by using [SWISH-E](https://en.wikipedia.org/wiki/SWISH-E) for free text search.
+Maintained code search based on the port with custom search result sorting/ranking for internal use

 ### Production Engineer, Wipro Fluid Power